Healthy Garden Croton (Codiaeum variegatum) in bright indirect, also known as Garden Croton

 Pitfalls

-Low humidity causes leaf drop and failure.
-Cold temperatures prevent rooting.
+A practical check: low humidity causes leaf drop and failure.
+A practical check: cold temperatures prevent rooting.

 💡